bradenmacdonald/neolace/arch-decisions/002-graph-data.md

 All data is represented as either a node in the graph or a relationship between nodes.
 Neolace (and Vertex Framework) use only strongly typed nodes, which are called "VNodes".
 Each type of node (each VNodeType) has a label (e.g. `Entry`), a schema (set of allowed/required properties and relationships), and validation (arbitrary code to check constraints).

-Every VNode ("object") is identified by a UUID.
+Every VNode ("object") is identified by a primary key called a VNID (a type of UUID).

 * Neo4j node IDs are meant for internal use only and are not suitable for this purpose (they can be recycled etc.)
 * UUIDs allow the client to generate its own ID in advance of writing to the database, which can be handy for e.g. offline edits

-Most VNodes are also identified by a `shortId`, which is a short slug-like string such as `user-bob` or `boeing-747`.
-The "current" `shortId` of a VNode may be changed (e.g. a user changing their username, or an article changing its URL slug), but previously used `shortId`s will continue to work and point to the same VNode.
-This is considered important for the Neolace use case, where shortIds will be a key part of URLs and links between articles/entries.

 For details on VNodes and Vertex Framework, see the Vertex Framework documentation.